 Estimate your stitch size using the guidelines below, and knit at a very slow speed.
 Keep a close eye on the knitting to see if stitches are being formed properly without dropping and that the yarn is not breaking.
 If stitches are dropping, this can indicate the stitch size is too big.
 If the yarn is breaking, the stitch size could be too small.

 Once you get your piece from the machine, inspect the stitches and decide whether they need adjustment or not.
-You can use the above-mentioned article on stitch size to help a bit, but what makes a right stitch size depends not only on whether it is knitting good but also on the effect you are looking for.
+You can use the above-mentioned article on stitch size to help a bit, but what makes the right stitch size depends not only on whether it is knitting well but also on the effect you are looking for.

 Here are a few indicators for initial stitch sizes: